We're Injury Lawyers, with real trial experience.

 Birth Injuries

-Data compiled by the Centers for Disease Control and Prevention (CDC) shows that in 2020, the U.S. maternal mortality rate climbed to 23.8 fatalities per 100,000 live births.
-The U.S. maternal death percentage has been steadily increasing over the past few years.
-The number of babies lost in utero is equally staggering.
+Data compiled by the Centers for Disease Control and Prevention (CDC) shows that in 2022, the U.S. maternal mortality rate was 22.3 fatalities per 100,000 live births.

 Birth injuries to babies and mothers are also a big concern, especially in some of the following instances: